HannaMao/hannamao.github.io/_pages/about.md

 Recent News
 ======
+* 2019/11: I will be joining Facebook Seattle as a Research Scientist in Machine Learning in 2020.
 * 2019/09: I was invited as a panelist to the CSCE 181 Internship Panel at Texas A&M University.
 * 2019/08: I finished my internship at Pinterest on Shopping Ads Quality team.